 Early Life

-Keith Rupert Murdoch was born on March 11, 1931, in Melbourne, Australia.
-He is the son of Sir Keith Murdoch, a well-known journalist and newspaper publisher.
-Rupert attended Geelong Grammar School and later studied at Worcester College, Oxford.
+Keith Rupert Murdoch was born on March 11, 1931, in Melbourne, Victoria, Australia.
+He is the son of Sir Keith Arthur Murdoch, a war correspondent and regional newspaper magnate.
+Murdoch attended Geelong Grammar School and Worcester College, Oxford, where he studied philosophy, politics, and economics.

 Rise to Success